Cooking On The Ranch

 Crockpot ham and beans served with cornbread.

-Crock pot ham and beans served with a slice of corn bread.
+Crock pot ham and beans served in a white bowl with cornbread.

-Old Fashioned Ham and bean soup, was a meal that my mom served a lot when I was growing up.
+Old Fashioned Ham and bean soup was a meal that my mom served a lot when I was growing up.
 It wasn’t something that just appeared after Christmas to use up that holiday ham bone.
-She made it often, made it year round, and used ham shank or chopped ham.
+She made it often, made it year round, and used ham shank or chopped cooked ham.
+Following her cue, and using her recipe, I’ve probably made this ham and bean recipe in the crock pot hundreds of times.
+Let’s take a look.

 Aside from using the modern convenience of an electric crock pot, this is a very old fashioned recipe for ham and beans.